facebook/react-native-website/docs/testing-overview.md

 E2E tests give you the highest possible confidence that part of your app is working.
 The tradeoffs include:

 - writing them is more time consuming compared to the other types of tests
-- they can be slower to run
+- they are slower to run
 - they are more prone to flakiness (a "flaky" test is a test which randomly passes and fails without any change to code)

 Try to cover the vital parts of your app with E2E tests: authentication flow, core functionalities, payments, etc. Use faster JS tests for the non-vital parts of your app.
 The more tests you add, the higher your confidence, but also, the more time you'll spend maintaining and running them.
 Consider the tradeoffs and decide what's best for you.